r-m-hufford/let-me-in/README.md

 1. Node.js api [**complete**] - Build a Node.js api and a Postgres database.
 The api will support authorization, authentication and user CRUD.
 Auth flow will include JSON Web Tokens.
 Include a rough framework for implementing roles and permissions.
 Use common Node.js patterns for middleware and request validation.
 Write a suite of tests using Jest.

-2. Build Core React App - Build a React with login, logout and user CRUD UI.
+2. Build Core React App [**complete**] - Build a React with login, logout and user CRUD UI.
 Explore common React patterns for state management, component building and routing such as functional components, hooks and the Context API.
 Explore built-in hooks and write custom hooks.
 Implement user friendly error handling.

 3. Build Core Next.js App - Build a Next.js app with login, logout and user CRUD UI.
 Explore Next's built-in tools and pattern to see how it improves upon react.
 Implement user friendly error handling.